-In the case before us the only permissible token-to-type shifts that restore compatibility between argument phrase and argument slot are those that lift the token category of the entity denoted by the argument phrase to the corresponding type category.26 We will assume that this operation is always possible in case an argument slot of a predicate word is specified (in the lexical entry for that word) as being of a certain type category and the argument phrase linked with that slot is of the corresponding token category.
+26Our use of the term 'category' in this paper may need some elucidation.
+We are using 'category' strictly in the sense of 'semantic category' and in fact interchangeably with the term 'sort'.
+Both terms are to be understood as relating to what one tries to capture in conceptual hierarchies like those of Wordnet or Cyc (Fellbaum, 1998; Lenat, 2006).
+In particular, selectional restrictions for argument slots are constraints on the categories or sorts - as we use the terms - of the arguments that may fill those slots, and the expression assume that this operation is always possible in case an argument slot of a predicate word is specified (in the lexical entry for that word) as being of a certain type category and the argument phrase linked with that slot is of the corresponding token category.
 In all such cases the argument phrase is lifted to the corresponding type level (i.e. to the level of the type of its token category) and it is the referential argument of the raised argument phrase that is then inserted into the argument slot.
 It is only after this token-to-type shift has taken place that compatibility checks between argument category and selection restrictions on the slot come into play.